techyugadi/kubestash/stateful/rqlite/README.md

 6. Now open a shell in the (restarted) `rqdb-0` pod, and check from an rqlite SQL prompt, that the data inserted when it was down, is accessible: `select * from mytab`.

 ###### Scale-Out and Scale-In
 1. For simplicity, we will clean up and start the test from scratch (although this is not necessary).
 Stop and delete minikube: `sudo minikube stop` followed by `sudo minikube delete`.
-Then start minikube again: `sudo minikube start --vm-driver=none`
+Then start minikube again: `sudo minikube start --vm-driver=none`.
 2.Create three PVs, and again create the StatefulSet, and create a table with a few rows (see above).
 3. Scale-out: From a terminal, run `sudo kubectl scale sts rqdb --replicas=5`
 4. Keep watching the pod statuses: two new pods will be created in sequence, as in : `rqdb-3   1/1     Running             0          26s`.